TzahiBHM/LinuxScanIP/README.md

 ## Required

 * Linux OS and (tried in ubuntu 20.04)
-* net-tools installed for "ifconfig" command
+* Net-tools installed for "ifconfig" command